Canon T5i vs Nikon D50

 |17.||Nikon D70||Y||- / -||-||-||-||1.0||-||-||-|

-Both the T5i and the D50 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the D50 have been discontinued, but can regularly be found used on ebay.
 The D50 was replaced by the Nikon D40, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T5i and D50 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Nikon D50 Manual.

 So what is the bottom line?
 Is the Canon T5i better than the Nikon D50 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.